NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 Custom properties can occur both globally, or for a specific member zone.
 To prevent a name clash with future properties, such properties MUST be represented below the label `ext`.

-`ext` is not a placeholder, so a custom property would have domain names as follows:
+`ext` is not a placeholder.
+A custom property is named as follows:

 ```
 ; a global custom property: